Affiliate marketing has skyrocketed my blog income (- ANYONE can make money online with affiliate marketing!)

 I’ve seen affiliate marketing in action, and I know it works.
 I’ve been paying alot of attention here, and I also know why it doesn’t work.
 There is most certainly a right way and a wrong way to tackle affiliate marketing to make real money.

-So, I had a chat with the lady who taught me the right way to do affiliate marketing, and believe me, she’s the one you want to learn it from too.
+So, I had a chat with the lady who taught me the right way to do affiliate marketing (enough success that I created my OWN course), and believe me, she’s definitely got some great insight on how to get started.

-Here’s what Michelle had to say about affiliate marketing and blogging in general (- and one really interesting statement about who can implement affiliate marketing!)
+Here’s what Michelle had to say about how to make money with affiliate marketing and blogging in general (- and one really interesting statement about who can implement affiliate marketing!)

 What got you started down the work for yourself path?
 Why did you choose blogging?